AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 ## Exchanging data between JavaScript and C

-To pass data back and forth between JavaScript and your *.dll*, we use `ConfigData`: a JSON-like recursive data structure defined in C that holds essentially the same kinds of data types as JSON.
+To pass data back and forth between JavaScript and your *.dll*, we use a `ConfigValue`: a JSON-like recursive data structure defined in C that holds essentially the same kinds of data types as JSON.

-When you call a registered function from JavaScript, and you pass some parameters in the function call, the editor passes those parameters along to the registered C function as `ConfigData` objects.
-Similarly, your C function can pass data back to JavaScript by creating a new a `ConfigData`, storing its return values in the structure, and returning it.
+When you call a registered function from JavaScript, and you pass some parameters in the function call, the editor passes those parameters along to the registered C function as `ConfigValue` objects.
+Similarly, your C function can pass data back to JavaScript by creating a new `ConfigValue`, storing its return values in the structure, and returning it.
 Your JavaScript code can then read the values from the object returned to it by the editor.

->	NOTE: In synchronous mode, each parameters you pass to your function in JavaScript is passed to the C function as a separate `ConfigData`.
-If you pass three parameters to your function, you will receive three `ConfigData` objects.
-However, in asynchronous mode, the C function always receives one `ConfigData` that contains the same object you pass to `stingray.hostExecute`.
+>	NOTE: In synchronous mode, each parameters you pass to your function in JavaScript is passed to the C function as a separate `ConfigValue`.
+If you pass three parameters to your function, you will receive three `ConfigValue` objects.
+However, in asynchronous mode, the C function always receives one `ConfigValue` that contains the same object you pass to `stingray.hostExecute`.

-To read input data and encode return values in a `ConfigData`, your C function uses the `ConfigDataApi`.
+To read input data and encode return values in a `ConfigValue`, your C function uses the `ConfigDataApi`.
 You can retrieve this API from the editor by calling the `get_editor_plugin` function with the API ID `CONFIGDATA_API_ID`.

-The `ConfigData` structure supports these different types :
+The `ConfigValue` structure supports these different types :

  - `CD_TYPE_NULL` : represents a `null` value.
  - `CD_TYPE_UNDEFINED` : represents an `undefined` value.